Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Scholars and experts give Frank Lloyd Wright credit for popularizing the mid-century modern movement in American architecture.
-However, one cannot overlook contributions of influential designers such as Ludwig Mies van de Rohe and LeCorbusier, for the look we have ultimately come to know as mid-century modern.
+However, one cannot overlook the contributions of influential designers such as Ludwig Mies van der Rohe and LeCorbusier, for the look that we have ultimately come to know as mid-century modern.

 This style of residential architecture found its place in American post-war suburbs and flourished for several decades, with the height of the movement occurring in the 1950s.
 Mid-century modern’s strong influences are still present in home design today.

 Thanks to many regional architects and developers, there are wonderful examples of mid-century modern homes in most cities across the country.
-Today, mid-century modern architecture is reinterpreted with state-of-the-art, sustainable building materials and finishes, yet the overall design aesthetic remains virtually unchanged from its origins.
+Today, this type of architecture is reinterpreted with state-of-the-art, sustainable building materials, and finishes, yet the overall design aesthetic remains virtually unchanged from its origins.

-Mid-century modern architecture featured flat roofs, angular details and asymmetrical profiles.
-Expansive walls of glass, clean lines and wide open floor plans were also hallmarks of this residential style.
+Mid-century modern architecture featured flat roofs, angular details, and asymmetrical profiles.
+Expansive walls of glass, clean lines, and wide-open floor plans were also hallmarks of this residential style.
 This movement was also the first to use bi-level structures.
-The mid-century modern approach married indoor spaces to the outside, which made it extremely popular on the West Coast.
+This approach married indoor spaces to the outside, making it extremely popular on the West Coast.

 Mecca for mid-century residential architecture is undoubtedly California.
-Joseph Eichler, renown builder and developer, brought the style en mass to the Bay Area and Los Angeles.
-Born and educated in Europe, architect Richard Neutra immigrated to America and built his mid-century modern reputation designing striking, geometric residences that perfectly suited Southern California landscapes from San Diego to Palm Springs, Beverly Hills and beyond.
+Joseph Eichler, a renowned builder and developer, brought the style en masse to the Bay Area and Los Angeles.
+Born and educated in Europe, architect Richard Neutra immigrated to America.
+He built a reputation designing striking, geometric residences that perfectly suited Southern California landscapes from San Diego to Palm Springs, Beverly Hills, and beyond.

-Charles Goodman, well-known for his large-scale housing development in suburban Alexandria, Virginia, created nine different home models with many mid-century modern features such as, flat or low-angled roofs, expanses of glass, vertical exterior siding panels and centrally positioned fireplaces.
+In suburban Alexandria, Virginia, Charles Goodman, well-known for his large-scale housing development, created nine different home models with many mid-century modern features.
+These included flat or low-angled roofs, expanses of glass, vertical exterior siding panels, and centrally positioned fireplaces.

-Furniture: Like mid-century architecture, the furniture of the time is unmistakable.
-Designers like Charles and Ray Eames, Herman Miller, Eero Saarinen and Isamu Noguchi were major contributors to mid-century modern furniture style.
-This look features organic, quirky geometric and curvilinear shapes made from a mix of natural and manmade materials.
+Like mid-century architecture, the furniture of the time is unmistakable.
+Designers like Charles and Ray Eames, Herman Miller, Eero Saarinen, and Isamu Noguchi were major contributors to mid-century modern furniture style.
+This look features organic, quirky geometric, and curvilinear shapes made from a mix of natural and manufactured materials.